 Today we begin with a long slow descent around the base of Mt Pelion West down to the Forth River before it plunges into the Lemonthyme Valley.
 After a break at Frog Flats by the Forth River, we have a long gentle ascent out of the valley onto the beautiful Pelion Plains with outstanding views of Mount Oakleigh (1252m).
 If the weather allows there are many side trips in the Pelion Plains area with mountains all around, abandoned copper mines, or simply peaceful and humbling spots to rest quietly.

 Today is a day of options, and depends largely on the winter elements.
 If you would like to relax at Pelion Hut and have a cosy rest day, you are most welcome.
 If the weather is pleasant, we can either climb Mt Ossa (1617m) or Mt Oakleigh (1252m).
 The guides will talk through weather-appropriate options with the group.

-7kms; 4 hours walking
+Approximately 4 hours walking (more in challenging weather)

 Today begins with a climb of almost 300m to Pelion Gap through beautiful rainforest.
 Pelion Gap is a plateau stretching between Mt Pelion East and Mt Ossa, affording fantastic views to the south as well as back to the north.

 There’s plenty of time for side trips from Pelion Gap including Mt Pelion East.
 From Pelion Gap it's a further few hours of gentle downhill to the hut.
 Today, choose to keep things relaxed or challenge yourself with a wintery side trip if the weather looks kind.
 Once we arrive at Kia Ora Hut, enjoy a Tasmanian drop with spectacular views out to Cathedral Mountain.

 Approximately 5 hours walking (more in challenging weather)